Post-Keynesian economics: Strands

 There are a number of strands to post-Keynesian theory with different emphases.
 Joan Robinson regarded Michał Kalecki's theory of effective demand to be superior to Keynes' theories.
 Kalecki's theory is based on a class division between workers and capitalists and imperfect competition.
 Robinson also led the critique of the use of aggregate production functions based on homogeneous capital – the Cambridge capital controversy – winning the argument but not the battle.
 The writings of Piero Sraffa were a significant influence on the post-Keynesian position in this debate, though Sraffa and his neo-Ricardian followers drew more inspiration from David Ricardo than Keynes.
 Much of Nicholas Kaldor's work was based on the ideas of increasing returns to scale, path dependence, and the key differences between the primary and industrial sectors.

 Paul Davidson follows Keynes closely in placing time and uncertainty at the centre of theory, from which flow the nature of money and of a monetary economy.
 Monetary circuit theory, originally developed in continental Europe, places particular emphasis on the distinctive role of money as means of payment.
 Each of these strands continues to see further development by later generations of economists.
 An important method is stock-flow consistent models, which enable a consistent description of receivables and liabilities as well as cash flows.

+Horizontalism is an approach to money creation theory pioneered by Basil J Moore which states that private bank reserves are not managed by central banks.
+Instead reserves will be provided on demand at the bank rate set by the central bank.
+This inverts the mainstream textbook money multiplier relationship between deposits and loans since loans are said to cause deposits which in turn cause reserves.
+Basil J Moore is best known for his book, Horizontalists and Verticalists: The Macroeconomics of Credit Money (Cambridge UP, 1988), as well as a great many other writings on endogenous money.
+Ulrich Bindseil, of the European Central Bank, claimed the book ‘has impressively stood the test of time. … Central bankers have by now largely buried “Verticalism”, at least when it comes to monetary policy implementation’ (U Bindseil and J Konig, ‘Basil J Moore’s Horizonalists and Verticalists: an appraisal 25 years later’, in Review of Keynesian Economics, 1(4), 2013, pp. 383–385).

 Modern Monetary Theory is a relatively recent offshoot independently pioneered by Warren Mosler that models the currency itself as a public monopoly as the micro foundation of macro economics, thereby augmenting the theory of effective demand, recognizing that coercive taxation drives the currency (the tax credit) and that the price level is necessarily a function of prices paid by the state.
 Subsequent MMT associated academics have used macroeconomic modelling of Wynne Godley and incorporated some of Hyman Minsky's ideas on the labour market, as well as chartalism and functional finance.

 Recent work in post-Keynesian economics has attempted to provide micro-foundations for capacity underutilization as a coordination failure, justifying government intervention in the form of aggregate demand stimulus.